DragonDiffusionbyBoyo/EU-GDPR-Git-Validator/README.md

 **Article 20 - Right to Data Portability**
 - Git format provides some portability, but with significant limitations

+- ⚠️ GitHub CI Status

+    Note: GitHub Actions is currently failing due to CI workflow quirks.
+    The tool runs perfectly locally and is actively used.
+    CI will be fixed if and when it becomes necessary.
+    For now, focus is on local execution and real-world feedback.

+Please clone, test locally, and submit any issues or GDPR scan results via Issues or Pull Requests.

 ## 🤝 Contributing

 We welcome contributions!
 This project helps the entire development community understand and address GDPR compliance challenges in version control systems.